oso4lq/react-memo/README.md

 ## Actual time spent

-8 hrs + 7 hrs
+8 hrs + 14 hrs

 ## New features

 1. Added easy mode.
 The player can make three mistakes with this mode enabled.

 - start screen button "Enable easy mode",
 - red or green indicator to show if this mode is activated,
 - the counter displays only when easy mode is enabled,
-- if the player picks two cards wrong, all cards flip over.

 2. Added leaderboard.
 This page displays best results of all players.

 - added link from main page and endgame pop-up,
 - leaderboard interacts with API with two functions getScores and addScore,
-- if user wins, he can send his score to API.
+- if user wins, he can send his score to API,
+- player sees score interactions only on 3d difficulty.

+3. Various fixes.
+- Player can't pick more than 2 cards at once,
+- If player picks two non-matching cards, only non-matching cards flip over, and one attempt removes.
+Matching cards remain open.

 ### How to develop